hmcts/design-system/app/views/components/alert/README.md

-Use the Alertt component to tell users that something has happened in response to an action.
+Use the Alert component to tell users that something has happened in response to an action.

 {{dsExample({
   name: 'alert',